socek/baelfire/doc/examples/django.rst

 .. literalinclude:: django/run-8

 At this point, we have already created the flags folder by hand, that is why the first run did nothing.
-But after removing the folder, the whole chain was rebuild.
+But after removing the folder, the whole chain has been rebuild.

 Most of the Python projects use requiretments.txt file instead of setup.py.
 In our sample project we will use both, just for the sake of creating Baelfire tasks.